All Episodes

 Why did it work?

-You can't take if if somebody that you respect as a politician is telling you that the Republicans want to take away the only thing you've got to live on, your social security, you're not gonna take the time to seriously analyze the stupidity and folly of that.
+You can't take, if somebody that you respect as a politician is telling you that the Republicans want to take away the only thing you've got to live on, your Social Security, you're not going to take the time to seriously analyze the stupidity and folly of that.

-You're just gonna keep voting Democrat because you don't want to take the risk.
+You're just going to keep voting Democrat because you don't want to take the risk.

-And it's the same approach that they're you primarily to single women.
+And it's the same approach that they're primarily to single women.

 Single women, minority, unmarried women is who they aim all of these allegations about Republicans to.